saggy-exe/Hotel-Reservation/README.md

-Hotel Reservation System 🏨
+# Hotel Reservation System 🏨

-Welcome to the Hotel Reservation System, a Java-based application for managing hotel reservations efficiently.
-Whether you're running a small inn or a boutique hotel, this system simplifies the reservation process, enhances guest management, and keeps your business organized.
+Welcome to the **Hotel Reservation System**, a Java-based application designed to manage hotel reservations efficiently.
+Whether you're running a small inn or a boutique hotel, this system streamlines the reservation process, enhances guest management, and keeps your operations organized.

+---

-Features 🌟
+## Features 🌟

+### ✔ Reserve a Room
-Reserve a Room: Easily make new reservations by providing guest details, room numbers, and contact information.
+Easily create new reservations by providing guest details, room numbers, and contact information.

+### ✔ View Reservations
-View Reservations: Get an overview of all current reservations, including guest names, room numbers, contact details, and reservation dates.
+Access an overview of all current reservations, including:

-Edit Reservation Details: Update guest names, room numbers, and contact information for existing reservations.
+- Guest names
+- Room numbers
+- Contact details
+- Reservation dates

+### ✔ Edit Reservation Details
+Modify existing bookings by updating:
+- Guest names
+- Room numbers
+- Contact information

+### ✔ Delete Reservations
-Delete Reservations: Remove reservations that are no longer needed.
+Remove reservations that are no longer needed.

+---

-Usage 📋
+## Usage 📋

-Upon running the application, you'll be presented with a menu to choose your desired operation (reservation, viewing, editing, or exiting).
+1. Run the application.
+2. A menu will appear with options to:
+   - Make a reservation
+   - View reservations
+   - Edit reservation details
+   - Delete a reservation
+   - Exit the system

-Follow the prompts to input reservation details, view current reservations, edit existing bookings, and more.
+3. Follow the on-screen prompts to enter or manage reservation data.

+---

 Happy booking! 🌆